2023 Best Value Writing Studies Schools in Minnesota

 The average tuition and fees for an in-state undergraduate at UMN Morris are $13,848 a year.

-Read full report on Writing Studies at University of Minnesota - Morris
+Full Writing Studies at University of Minnesota - Morris Report

-With a ranking of #6, Augsburg University did quite well on this year’s best value schools for writing studies students.
+Augsburg University did quite well in this year’s ranking of the best value schools for writing studies students.
+It came in at #6 on the list.
 Augsburg is a small private not-for-profit school located in the large city of Minneapolis.

 The average tuition and fees for an in-state undergraduate at Augsburg are $41,007 a year.